How to Fix Your Bad Credit Report

 It is never advisable to pay late but it is better than paying much later.
 In many cases, late repayments that are within 30 days of the due date are not reported to the CRB.

 You can settle past due accounts through debt consolidation or refinancing.
 Consolidating your past due debts with a personal loan gives you more time to repay.
 It can also lower your interest cost and required payment.
 You can also consolidate your debt by refinancing with a new secured loan.
 However, you need to pledge collateral to get approved and risk losing your assets if you can’t make payments on the new loan.

 If you decide to consolidate your debts with a new loan, negotiate for better terms.
 Some refinancing lenders will try to offer short-term variations to repayment schedules.
 Do not agree to payment terms that you cannot meet.
 If you don’t know when your finances will improve, ask the lender to have the initial arrangement be reviewed at the end of the agreed repayment arrangement.

-A bad credit loan provides you with access to funds despite your bad credit score, as well as helps you improve your credit rating.
+A bad credit loan provides you with access to funds despite your bad credit score, as well as helps you improve and fix your credit rating.
 All your payments activities will be recorded on your credit profile.
 Be sure to make on-time repayments and complete your loan obligation according to its terms.
 In time, your credit score will improve and your bad credit report will become a thing of the past.